 The principal activity of the Group is management and rentals of real estate properties.
-The Group is engaged in exerting significant influence and or joint control over other Companies.
-The Group is also engaged in controlling the subsidiaries by exposing the Company, or having rights, to variable returns from the Company's involvement with the company and has the ability to affect those returns through its power over the company or more by owning at least 51% of its shares, investment in shares, Sukuk, financial securities and other investments inside and outside the State of Qatar.
+The Group is also engaged in controlling the subsidiaries by exposing the Company, or having rights, to variable returns from the Company's involvement with the company and has the ability to affect those returns through its power over the company or more by owning at least 51% of its shares, investment in shares, financial securities and other investments inside and outside the State of Qatar.